heiko-haeusser/distance-measurement-rpi/README.md

 ## Conclusion

-The whole week and the final project were challenging, but doable. <br />
+The whole week and the final project were challenging, but doable. <br /><br />
-Many thanks to our linux coach Alexander Nassian, who did great classes and gave a very deep insight in Linux and Bash.
+Many thanks to our linux coach Alexander Nassian, who did great classes and gave a very deep insight in Linux and Bash.<br /><br />
-The development of project was a lot of fun and very interesting, especially the little hickups when the project grew up.
+The development of project was a lot of fun and very interesting, especially the little hickups when the project grew up.<br />
 One interesting finding was in the final test it pointed out that the kernel module could not be built because of missing dependencies. <br />
 Here is how I solved it: Upgrade of the kernel and install of the headers<br />
 ```sh